 If you know what you're doing, you can go via a specialist discount broker.
 This is the very cheapest way to buy life insurance, but it does rely on you knowing what sort of policy you want to buy.

-You can buy a policy through them (usually for a fee of £25) and they rebate all the commission they get from the insurer into your policy (so you basically get a discount hence the name discount broker).
-So, while the fee is a one-off £25, you can save £1,000s over the life of policy.
+You can buy a policy through them, usually for a £25 fee, and they rebate all the commission they get from the insurer into your policy (so you basically get a discount, hence the 'discount broker' name).
+Despite the one-off fee, you can save £1,000s over the life of policy.

 When we did our research into these brokers, there was no consistent winner that gave the cheapest premiums every time, so we'd suggest getting quotes from as many of these providers as you have time for.
 We've listed them alphabetically but don't see that as a set order in which to try them, as our research showed different brokers were cheapest for different scenarios